HawthornPrince/learngit/readme.txt

-git is a version control system. git is a free software. add 3rd line.
+Git is a distributed version control system.
+Git is free software.